knative/docs/docs/bookstore/page-1/pg1-review-svc-1.md

     You should see the pod `event-display-XXXXXXX-XXXXX` in "Running" status.
     ![Image](images/image23.png)

-### **Step 5: Create trigger that connects the broker and event display**
+### **Step 5: Create a Trigger that connects the Broker and event display**

 ![Image](images/image9.png)

-Trigger is able to forward the event to the correct destination based on the [CloudEvent’s attributes](https://knative.dev/docs/eventing/#:~:text=Knative%20Eventing%20uses%20standard%20HTTP%20POST%20requests%20to%20send%20and%20receive%20events%20between%20event%20producers%20and%20sinks.%20These%20events%20conform%20to%20the%20CloudEvents%20specifications,%20which%20enables%20creating,%20parsing,%20sending,%20and%20receiving%20events%20in%20any%20programming%20language.).
+A Trigger is able to forward the event to the correct destination based on the [CloudEvent's attributes](https://knative.dev/docs/eventing/#:~:text=Knative%20Eventing%20uses%20standard%20HTTP%20POST%20requests%20to%20send%20and%20receive%20events%20between%20event%20producers%20and%20sinks.%20These%20events%20conform%20to%20the%20CloudEvents%20specifications,%20which%20enables%20creating,%20parsing,%20sending,%20and%20receiving%20events%20in%20any%20programming%20language.).
 It is the connector between the broker and the event destination.

-Filter in the trigger will **filter the events based on the filter condition**.
-You will specify your filter condition in the trigger’s YAML file. **If no filter is specified, the trigger will forward all the events that the broker received.**
+A Filter in the Trigger will **filter the events based on the filter condition**.
+You will specify your filter condition in the Trigger’s YAML file. **If no filter is specified, the Trigger will forward all the events that the Broker received.**

 ![Image](images/image18.png)

-There is also a concept called [Channel](https://knative.dev/docs/eventing/channels/) in Knative, and generally speaking, you can treat Broker + Triggers without filter the same as Channel + Subscription.
+There is also a concept called [Channel](https://knative.dev/docs/eventing/channels/) in Knative, and generally speaking, you can treat Broker & Trigger without filter the same as Channel & Subscription.

-Learn more about Broker + Trigger [here](https://knative.dev/docs/eventing/brokers/)!
+Learn more about Broker & Trigger [here](https://knative.dev/docs/eventing/brokers/)!

 **Create a Trigger:**